-(CNN) -- Here's a look at what you need to know about Staff Sgt.
+(CNN) -- Here's a look at Staff Sgt.
 Robert Bales, who will serve life in prison without parole for the murders of 16 Afghan civilians in 2012.

 About Staff Sgt.
 Robert Bales: Bales will serve life in prison without parole after pleading guilty to more than 30 criminal charges, including 16 counts of premeditated murder as well as illicit steroid and alcohol use.